Life As a Sports Medicine Physician

 - Advise athletes on how substances, such as herbal remedies, could affect drug testing results.

-Things a Sports Medicine Physician Should Know How to Do
+What a Sports Medicine Physician Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.